2019 Individual Player National Championship Tournament Logistics Information

-Starting Friday evening, NAQT will operate an Information Desk in the Lobby Level atrium.
-The Information Desk should be the first place teams go with any questions about or issues with the tournament (other than protests, which must be lodged within the game room).
-NAQT will also be selling practice questions and study guides at the Information Desk.
+During check-in on Saturday evening, NAQT will operate an Information Desk near the check-in tables.
+On Sunday, during the tournament itself, the Information Desk will be in the International Level atrium.
+The Information Desk should be the first destination for any questions about or issues with the tournament (other than protests, which must be lodged within the game room).
+NAQT will also be selling practice material at the Information Desk.

 The tournament will use NAQT’s standard rules with these modifications:

 - Matches are untimed